Britain's Brexit subsidies for carmakers could top wage bills

 Kevin Farnsworth, a professor of social policy at the University of York who has researched and written extensively about government subsidies, said the cost would go beyond any previous support offered to British industries.

 "A subsidy of this magnitude would be huge," he said.
-"An ongoing commitment to subsidize a company would be unprecedented."
+"An ongoing commitment to subsidise a company would be unprecedented."

 When asked about the government's plans for supporting carmakers, a spokesman for the Department for Business, Energy and Industrial Strategy referred to comments from minister Greg Clark at the weekend, when he said the government believed it could secure a trade deal with Europe that would not involve tariffs on vehicle imports or exports.